Gulf-IEA/Seaside-chats/README.md

 **Recommending a topic for future seaside chats:**

-To suggest a topic for a future seaside chat, go to the issues tab, and create a new issue with a brief description of what you want to cover and maybe a date(s) that would work best for you.
+To suggest a topic for a future seaside chat, go to the discussions tab, and create a new discussion in the Ideas (lightbulb)section with a brief description of what you want to cover and maybe a date(s) that would work best for you.